HPDCS/USE/README.md

 1. USE-IT is written in C standard.
 2. USE-IT targets x86 platforms.
-3. The build system is [Make](http://cmake.org), and we require version 2.8 or higher.
+3. The build system is [Make](https://www.gnu.org/software/make/), and we require version 2.8 or higher.

 ## Startup Instructions

 1. Clone the repository to your local machine.
+2. cd USE ; make config
-2. Make your model (see model/ReadMe.md for further information).
+3. Make your model (see model/ReadMe.md for further information).
 4. Adds rules about your model in Makefile, following the existing models.
-3. Run your model as 'executable number_of_threads number_of_LPs'.
+5. Run your model as 'executable number_of_threads number_of_LPs'.

 ## Configuration